 The data exchange problem consists in, given data structured under a source schema, restructure and translate it to a target schema.
-Fagin et al. [8] laid down the foundations of the data exchange problem; in particular, they studied different semantics for data exchange and their complexity.
-Fuxman et al. [9] study the problem in the context of two peers sharing data; they consider the case when peers specify what data they are willing to receive from others.
-Libkin [13] studies the data exchange problem in the presence of incomplete information.
+Fagin et al. [7] laid down the foundations of the data exchange problem; in particular, they studied different semantics for data exchange and their complexity.
+Fuxman et al. [8] study the problem in the context of two peers sharing data; they consider the case when peers specify what data they are willing to receive from others.
 Arenas and Libkin [1] consider the exchange of XML data where the source and target schemas are XML DTDs.
-These works have laid out the theoretical underpinning of the data exchange problem, focusing mostly on complexity results.
+These works have laid out the theoretical underpinnings of the data exchange problem, focusing mostly on complexity results.

-There has been considerable work on schema mapping; Rahm and Bernstein provide a thorough survey [21].
-Unlike in the data exchange scenario, the goal here is finding the actual mapping from a source schema into a target schema.
-Cupid [14] and Similarity Flooding [16] exploit schema information, including the labels of schema elements, to derive mappings.
+There has been considerable work on matching schemas (i.e., finding the best mapping between elements in the source and target schemas); Rahm and Bernstein provide a thorough survey [18].
+Cupid [12] and Similarity Flooding [14] exploit schema information, including the labels of schema elements, to derive mappings.
 Our experiments show that this approach alone does not work well in our setting.
 Other methods exploit the actual data values to derive associations between schema elements [4].
 As we show later, combining schema and value information yields very acceptable results in our setting.

-There has been work on actually translating the data once the schema mapping is found.
-The Clio tool (see [20] and references therein) is a system that generates such mappings in several languages, converting between XML and relational data seamlessly.
+There has been work on actually translating the data once the schemas are matched.
+The Clio tool (see [17] and references therein) is a system that generates such mappings in several languages, converting between XML and relational data seamlessly.
 Unlike Clio, which requires considerable setup investment and user intervention, our solution is targeted to non-expert and casual users who may not have the expertise nor the time to define and carefully debug mappings.
 Thus, we focus on a simpler data model and constraint language than what is handled in Clio and other similar tools.